Ahanta people: History

-In the course of war Badu Bonso II was captured and on 27 July 1838, he was hanged after which his head was removed and sent to Netherlands where it got lost for more than a century until it was rediscovered at Leiden University Medical Centre by one Arthur Japin who was conducting a research and had earlier on read about this great Ahanta king who stood against foreign invasion and interferences.
+In the course of war, Badu Bonso II was captured.
+On 27 July 1838, he was hanged, after which his head was removed and sent to Netherlands where it got lost for more than a century.
+It was later rediscovered at Leiden University Medical Centre by one Arthur Japin who was conducting research and had earlier on read about this great Ahanta king who stood against foreign invasion and interferences.
 The head had been stored in a jar of formaldehyde for about 170 years.
-In 2009, after a brief ceremony was conducted in Hague, the head was returned to Ghana previously known as the Gold Coast where it was originally taken away by the Dutch.
+In 2009, after a brief ceremony was conducted in Hague, the head was returned to Ghana, previously known as the Gold Coast, where it was originally taken away by the Dutch.
 In 1871, the Dutch government sold all their colonial possessions in West Africa to the British Empire as per the terms of the Anglo-Dutch Treaties of 1870–1871.
 The British took over from the Dutch until 1957 when Gold Coast became independent.

 Culture

 The Ahanta people celebrate the Kundum festival.
-Kundum is a harvest festival and involves dancing, drumming, and feasting.
-It was in its original state a religious festival that was used to expel evil spirits from the town.
+Kundum is a harvest festival consisting of dancing, drumming, and feasting.
+It was originally a religious festival that was used to expel evil spirits from the town.
 Today, Kundum is celebrated as a way to preserve the culture of the Ahanta people and neighboring Nzema.
-The festival used to be one month long, but has been condensed to eight days.
+The festival formally was a month long, however has been reduced to eight days.

 Ahantas practise traditional African religion, Christianity, and Islam to a lesser extent.